Who is Epicyarns…

 Hi there!
-My name is Shonnah and I love to make…
+My name is Epicyarns and I love to make…

 My partner A and I live on the beautiful Wirral peninsula with our bearded dragon Leela.
-A puts up with my knitting obsession surprisingly well, even though yarn makes up 99% of our room.
-And he pretends to listen to knitting talk almost as well as I pretend to listen to football talk.
-It’s a perfect match!
+A puts up with my obsession surprisingly well, even though my crafting takes up an entire bedroom in our house!

 I’ve been knitting since around 2006 having picked up the needles on a whim one day.
 My nana taught me the basics when I was little so after a few quick refesher tutorials I was ready to go.
 I bought myself some yarn and a big bunch of 2nd hand needles.